Erica Enders: Career

 In 2014, Enders became the first woman to win the NHRA Pro Stock World Championship, winning six races for the year (an NHRA event win requires winning four, consecutive wins over competitors drawn from the sixteen quickest cars at that event), including the season-ending Auto Club NHRA Finals to clinch the title.

-In 2015, Enders broke 2 records for female NHRA drivers.
+In 2015, Enders broke two records for female NHRA drivers.
 At Charlotte's zMax Dragway in September, she scored her 19th career win, surpassing a record previously held by Shirley Muldowney in Top Fuel for the most NHRA national event wins by a female driver.
 At the Texas Motorplex in October, Enders-Stevens claimed her eighth victory of the year, breaking Pro Stock Motorcycle rider Angelle Sampey’s single-season record of seven wins in 2001.

 Enders won the NHRA Pro Stock World Championship for a second straight year in 2015.

-In 2018, she began driving a Pro Modified entry for Elite Motorsports, a twin turbo 2019 Camaro.
+In 2018, Enders began driving a Pro Modified entry for Elite Motorsports, a twin turbo 2019 Camaro.
 She also holds the class record for fastest speed at 261 mph.
 In 2019, Enders barely escaped serious injuries when her Chevrolet Camaro caught fire at the end of a qualifying run in the NHRA Pro Mod class in Ohio.